-Clicking on the "View Data" button results in a pop-up window equivalent to using the "Data" file format from the Download Button.
+Clicking on the "View Data" button results in a pop-up window equivalent to using the "Data" file format from the visualization download button.
 This allows the user to download either a summary version of the data, or the full underlying data.